-The UNEP Cool Coalition has officially launched the first cycle of its new Cool Champions initiative, an annual recognition programme spotlighting leaders driving real progress on sustainable cooling.
+The UNEP Cool Coalition has officially launched its 2026 cycle of the Cool Champions initiative, an annual recognition programme spotlighting leaders driving real progress on sustainable cooling.

-The initiative comes at a time when extreme heat and rapidly growing cooling demand are placing unprecedented pressure on communities, energy systems, and ecosystems worldwide.
+The initiative is taking place at a time when extreme heat and rapidly growing cooling demand are placing unprecedented pressure on communities, energy systems, and ecosystems worldwide.
 Cool Champions aims to elevate visible leadership, accelerate peer learning, and inspire wider adoption of proven solutions across regions.

-Each year, three Cool Champions will be selected: one from a developed Global Cooling Pledge country or city, one from a developing country or city, and one individual champion recognised for outstanding impact beyond formal government commitments.
+Each year, five Cool Champions will be selected: one from a national Global Cooling Pledge signatory, one from a subnational signatory, and three individual champions recognised for outstanding impact beyond formal government commitments.

 With over 70 country signatories and more than 80 non-state supporters, the Global Cooling Pledge represents the world’s first collective commitment to cut cooling-related emissions by 68% by 2050 while expanding equitable access to cooling.